loadingio/ldview/README.md

  - `ctx`
  - `ctxs`

+When you apply nested config with circular reference to itself, you can then construct a recursive view:

+    viewcfg = {}
+    viewcfg.handler = book:
+      list: ({ctx}) -> ctx.child
+      view: viewcfg

-It's also possible to recursively apply ldview.
-For more information, check `Recursive Views and Template` section below.
+Check `Recursive Views and Template` section below.

-### partial rendering
+### Partial Rendering

 After initialization, You probably will want to update some elements instead of updating every node.
 Just pass target names into render function: